Maryamallawi96/ppo-lstm-drone-nav/README.md

-# ppo-lstm-drone-nav
+# PPO-LSTM Drone Navigation

-Memory-Augmented Reinforcement Learning for UAV Navigation using PPO-LSTM
+This project implements memory-augmented reinforcement learning for UAV navigation using PPO + LSTM in ROS/Gazebo.